KaiYan289/RLpapersnote/README.md

 L-BFGS needs optimizer.step(closure()) where closure() gives the loss function.
 It might be invoked multiple times in one timestep, sometimes with gradient and sometimes without.
 That's why you will sometimes get backward second time error if you do not put everything in the closure() function.
 Here are two examples: https://gist.github.com/tuelwer/0b52817e9b6251d940fd8e2921ec5e20#file-pytorch-lbfgs-example-py-L27; http://sagecal.sourceforge.net/pytorch/index.html.

 91. Be very careful when you try to generate dataset with some tricks (e.g. manipulate the distribution so that the states are guaranteed to be covered) and handling the "default value" for corner case.
 They might lead to very counter-intuitive behavior if not considered properly.

+92. Gurobi max (gp.max_) operator can only take constant and variable (that is, no expressions such as x+1) as of Sept.
+2022.

 # Useful Linux Debugging Commands